 The Rise of Virtual Assistants

-Delegating administrative tasks to remote executive assistants is nothing new.
-Solopreneur Tim Ferris of 4-Hour Work Week fame popularized the term and the methodology of hiring low-cost offshore freelancers to handle busy work.
+Delegating administrative tasks to remote executive assistants is a common practice.
+Solopreneur Tim Ferriss, of 4-Hour Workweek fame, popularized the term and the methodology of hiring low-cost offshore freelancers to handle busy work.
 What is new is that large businesses are leveraging virtual assistants to enable executive teams to do more with less—particularly important when cutting costs without overwhelming employees and executives with more work.

-The virtual assistant market grew by 41 percent in 2020 as businesses looked to boost organizational productivity without hiring more execs amid staffing shortages.
-Giving executives more time to focus on strategic work increased business capacity without adding full-time headcount.
+The virtual assistant market grew by 41 percent in 2020 as businesses sought to boost organizational productivity without hiring additional executives amid staffing shortages, and giving executives more time to focus on strategic work increased business capacity without adding full-time headcount.

 Managed Subscription Staffing for Executive Assistants

 Prialto's managed subscription staffing service is ideal for driving executive efficiency at scale.
 We hire, train, and supervise executive assistants—they are our full-time employees.
-We place them with executive teams looking to create more time for business-building work.
-For a flat monthly fee, executives get dedicated part-time assistants that handle routine, time-consuming tasks like scheduling meetings, travel and expenses, email organization, and file management.
+We place them with executive teams seeking to allocate more time for business-building activities.
+For a flat monthly fee, executives receive dedicated part-time assistants who handle routine, time-consuming tasks, such as scheduling meetings, managing travel and expenses, organizing email, and maintaining file management.

 Hiring executive assistants one at a time is immensely time-consuming for large teams.
-It takes 33 days to hire, according to LinkedIn, and 120 days to onboard assistants.
+According to LinkedIn, it takes 33 days to hire and 120 days to onboard assistants.
 We maintain a bench of trained assistants ready to get started with no HR, payroll, or training overhead for the client team.

 Scalable Executive Support for Teams